 GeneCards Summary for DSCAML1 Gene

 DSCAML1 (DS Cell Adhesion Molecule Like 1) is a Protein Coding gene.
-Diseases associated with DSCAML1 include Mite Infestation and Down Syndrome.
+Diseases associated with DSCAML1 include Down Syndrome and Mannosidosis, Beta A, Lysosomal.
 Among its related pathways are Cell junction organization.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity.
 An important paralog of this gene is DSCAM.